 - Observing the safety rules – Health and Safety regulations should be pointed out to you at the start of your placement.
 Obey them at all times.
 Make sure you know the fire regulations, including the position of fire exits, extinguishers and alarms.
 Keep fire doors shut and take heed of notices displayed for your safety and the safety of other staff

-- Dressing safely/appropriately for the work you do
+- Dress safely/appropriately for the work you do

-- Reporting – any accident, damage to equipment or hazard, to the correct person (usually your supervisor and/or First Aider)
+- Report – any accident, damage to equipment or hazard, to the correct person (usually your supervisor and/or First Aider)